DecisionToolkit/dsntk-docs/pages/guide/getting-started.md

 ## Install examples

 &#8203;<DsntkName/> provides a set of examples ready to play with.
-To install the built-in examples in, e.g., the **examples** directory, just type:
+To install the built-in examples in, e.g., the **examples** directory, type:

 ```shell
 $ dsntk exs examples